-- A. A grievant has the right of self-representation at any step in the grievance procedure and/or may have a Union representative present at anystep. - B. The Union has the right to be present at, and to participate in, any formal step in the grievance procedure, but shall not interfere with the right of self- representation.
-If the Union does not represent the grievant, the resolution of the grievance shall not be inconsistent with the terms of this Agreement.
+- A. A grievant has the right of self-representation at any step in the grievance procedure and/or may have a Union representative present at any step. - B. The Union has the right to be present at, and to participate in, any formal step in the grievance procedure, but shall not interfere with the right of self- representation.
+If the Union does not represent the grievant, the resolution of the grievance shall not be inconsistent with the terms of this Agreement. - C. The parties may agree, in writing, to modify the time limits in any step of the grievance procedure.
+At formal steps, agreement to modify time limits shall be in writing. - D. Failure at any step of this procedure to advance the grievance according to the terms of this Article, including the specified time limits or any extension thereof, shall be considered acceptance of the decision rendered at the previous step.
+Failure by the University to communicate the decision on the grievance to the Union (or subject to Section 3A above, the grievant) at any step within the time limits, including any extensions thereof, shall allow the grievance to proceed to the next step. - E. No member may take a grievance to Step Four (Arbitration) except with the approval and participation of the Union. - F. All grievances and arbitration notices must be submitted in writing on appropriate forms as attached to this Agreement as Appendices B and C respectively. and shall be signed by the grievant.
+The University may refuse consideration of a grievance not filed in accordance with this Article.

-- C. The parties may agree, in writing, to modify the time limits in any step of the grievance procedure.
-At formal steps, agreement to modify time limits shall be in writing. - D. Failure at any step of this procedure to comply with the specified time limits including any extension thereof, shall be considered acceptance by the grievant of the decision rendered at the previous step.
-Failure to communicate the decision on the grievance at any step within the time limits, including any extensions thereof, shall allow the grievant to proceed to the next step. - E. No member may take a grievance to Step Four (Arbitration) except with the approval and participation of the Union. - F. All grievances, and arbitration notices must be submitted in writing on appropriate forms as attached to this Agreement as Appendices B and C respectively and shall be signed by the grievant.
-The University may refuse consideration of a grievance not filed in accordance with this Article. - G. A grievance may not be filed under this Article for an act or omission which occurred prior to the effective date of this Agreement. - H. A grievance may be withdrawn by a grievant at any time, or by the Union at any time after notice of intent to arbitrate has been given.
+- G. A grievance may not be filed under this Article for an act or omission which occurred prior to the effective date of this Agreement. - H. A grievance may be withdrawn by a grievant or by the Union, at any time. - I. University actions that reflect the exercise of Academic Judgment cannot be grieved under this Article.
+However, matters of procedure related to the exercise of Academic Judgment may be grieved.